striezel/libstriezel/readme.md

-# libthoro
+# libstriezel

-This is the libthoro repository.
+This is the libstriezel repository (formerly knowns as libthoro).
 It contains code that is shared (or potentially shared) between multiple projects by thoronador (hence the name).
 All code is in C++, some classes use low-level C libraries, but encapsulate them.
 Let's shove the dirt under the